-If there is anything we are unable to send electronically then this will be handed out to children at the end of the day and will be found in their link book.
+If there is anything we are unable to send electronically it will be sent in your child's school bag.

-If you need to make an appointment with a teacher or manager, or if you need to send anything in to school, for example: notes explaining your child's absence, trip money\ etc. it can be handed to the office or you can use the Link Book.
+If you need to make an appointment with a teacher or manager, or if you need to send anything in to school, for example: notes explaining your child's absence, trip money etc. it can be handed to the school reception who will hand it to the key stage office.

-\All money should be in an envelope which is clearly labelled with your child's name, class, the amount enclosed and exactly what it is for.
+All money should be in an envelope which is clearly labelled with your child's name, class, the amount enclosed and exactly what it is for.
 Please make sure your child knows if there is something important to be handed in.
 Please give your child clear instructions not to get it out or open it.